 Some examples of changes you must tell us about are:

-- other adults or children moving in / out of your home
+- Anyone moves into or out of your home